aseemk/aseemk.com/_posts/2022-08-07-ignore-the-f-ing-haters-json5.md

 I look back on Mitchell Hashimoto’s example as a fascinating case study here.
 Mitchell is and was an expert programmer and amazing technologist, and even he failed to see the value here.
 That makes sense in hindsight given that Mitchell’s background was more with Ruby and YAML than with JavaScript and JSON — but that’s the point.
 We’re all blind and touching [different parts of the elephant](https://en.wikipedia.org/wiki/Blind_men_and_an_elephant).

 Successful investors know this well.
-[Paul Buchheit](https://en.wikipedia.org/wiki/Paul_Buchheit), creator of Gmail and partner at Y Combinator, made this point elegantly in a [2007 post](http://paulbuchheit.blogspot.com/2007/03/how-to-be-right-90-of-time-and-why-id.html): it’s easy to dismiss new ideas and be right most of the time — but if you want to be _successful_ as an investor, it’s better to be _optimistic_ and _wrong_ most of the time (since the most successful ideas yield disproportionate returns).
-Hence, most successful investors approach new ideas with openness, curiosity, and humility, even if they ultimately reject them.
+[Paul Buchheit](https://en.wikipedia.org/wiki/Paul_Buchheit), creator of Gmail and partner at Y Combinator, made this point elegantly in a [2007 post](http://paulbuchheit.blogspot.com/2007/03/how-to-be-right-90-of-time-and-why-id.html): it’s easy to dismiss new ideas and be right most of the time — but if you want to be _successful_ as an investor, it’s better to be _optimistic_ and _wrong_ most of the time, since the most successful ideas yield disproportionate returns.
+Hence, most successful investors approach new ideas with openness, curiosity, and humility, even if they still ultimately reject them.

-(An example of Paul’s success with this philosophy was Twitch, which is now one of the most popular sites on the web, but which started as Justin Kan simply streaming his life 24/7.
-Paul expanded on this example and others in his wonderful [2014 Startup School talk](http://paulbuchheit.blogspot.com/2014/07/the-technology.html) — highly recommend reading.)
+(An example of Paul’s success with this philosophy was Twitch, which started as Justin Kan simply streaming his life 24/7, but which is now one of the most popular sites on the web.
+Paul expanded on this example and others in his wonderful [2014 Startup School talk](http://paulbuchheit.blogspot.com/2014/07/the-technology.html) — highly recommend reading.
+Other classic examples here include Airbnb and Uber/Lyft; “you're asking people to let strangers do what??”)

 But this isn’t just about our own self-interests — it’s also about the impact we have on others.